telerik/ajax-docs/controls/tilelist/tiles/live-tile/pass-data-to-the-web-service.md

 ---
 title: Pass Data to the Web Service
-page_title: Pass Data to the Web Service | UI for ASP.NET AJAX Documentation
+page_title: Pass Data to the Web Service | RadTileList for ASP.NET AJAX Documentation
 description: Pass Data to the Web Service
 slug: tilelist/tiles/live-tile/pass-data-to-the-web-service
 tags: pass,data,to,the,web,service